 I loved hearing those stories of Gus’ generation when some of the Rose clan met and it was fabulous to be able to join in celebrating those who had gone before.
 Obviously the silence had carried down the generations from 1907 and it’s hard to admit that a family member has taken their own life (and that the following generations were watched closely for any signs of mental illness).

 I’m proud to be related to RTE.
 I think his life was successful providing for his family which couldn’t have been easy in 1860’s and moving forward.
 All his children grew up to be successful (marriages, careers, their own families and functioning in society).
-I’m proud of his support for his two youngest daughters as they performed and entertained across the country.
-He was the one who started the French Polishing career that spanned another three generations.
+I’m proud of his support for his two youngest daughters as they performed and entertained across the country in the music halls and the flying ballet.
+RTE was the one who started the French Polishing career that spanned another three generations.

 I know we have a long way to go before mental illness loses its stigma.
 And that it’s talked about more openly.
 I’ve had counselling and Cognitive Behaviour Therapy and I’m just about to begin a Mindfulness course.
 There are times in life where we need tools to help us cope.
 It’s not a weakness to admit that we need help, although that’s how it is seen.
+Or that we have chemical imbalances that effect how we view the world.
 It’s not just in our culture either.

 The theme of this years Suicide Prevention Day (10th September 2015) is Preventing Suicide : Reaching Out And Saving Lives.
-This is something we can all do and not just for one day or one month.
+This is something we can all do and not just for one day or one month or one year.
 It’s simply reaching out and connecting with people.
 People of all ages.

 How can we do this?
 By being empathetic.
 Empathy IS powerful.
 Being aware of the feelings and emotions of those around you and experiencing them for yourself reaches out and connects with the other person.
 Don’t confuse sympathy with empathy.